nathanl/authority/README.md

 In broad terms, the authorization process flows like this:

-- A request comes to a model, either the class or an instance, saying "can this user do this action to you?"
+- A user object is asked whether it can do some action to a resource class or instance, like `current_user.can_create?(Widget)` or `current_user.can_update?(@widget)`.
-- The model passes that question to its Authorizer
+- The user just asks the model the same question: `resource.creatable_by?(self)`.
-- The Authorizer checks whatever user properties and business rules are relevant to answer that question.
+- The model passes that question to its Authorizer, which actually contains the logic to answer the question.
-- The answer is passed back up to the model, then back to the original caller
+- The Authorizer returns an answer back up the call chain to the original caller.

 ## Installation